How to Wash Colored Clothes

 Adjust the settings on the washing machine to delicate and wash with cold water.
 Never use hot water to wash colored or dark clothes.

 Once you’ve finished the rinse cycle, air dry your colored clothing in a dim place by hanging or laying flat.
-Then fold and put away.
+Then fold your clothes and put away.

 Continue reading to learn how to wash colored clothes.